cesarma/ng-hawksoft/README.md

 <br/>
 Regarding with the users I have created a table but I did not work on the log in because is not part of the scope but every contact has an id fk that need to be filled by default is 1, Identity Service is a good approach
+EF we are using migrations .net core dosent support  sql proj so far other options is use DBup

 GITHUB -NG-Hawksoft<br/>